 Much like Ebooks, white papers also are long-form content pieces that delve into subjects deeply.
 They are educational in nature and help you give authority in the eyes of the customers.
 They do this by portraying you as a leading industry expert.
 You can expand your blog topics to create white papers.
 In addition to that, you can talk about other opinions or themes in detail.

 Yes.
 Video Content.
 The reason you need written content in the form of a script before filming a video is for it to be more successful.
 Scripting the complete videos before shooting will ensure your video stays on topic and cover everything in depth.
 So the next time you’re looking to create video content, consider writing outlines.

 Having the full script beforehand is even better.
 Individuals in organisations can get camera conscious.
 So, having loose talking points can calm them and help relieve the anxiety.

 Both these content forms can be exponentially beneficial for customers who are close to making a purchase.
 So, you can show off your services by explaining the features to customers.
 The sooner they understand how the product works, the better for you.
 Dropbox manages to do this beautifully.
 Here’s how.

-Newsletters and emails are exceedingly different from other forms of content writing.
+Newsletters and emails are exceedingly different from other content writing examples.
 That is because the audience you’re writing these for are already loyal to your brand.
 These are individuals who’re already your customers or have a keen interest in it.

 In order to keep this interest of theirs intact, you must provide them with unique and value-adding content which they can’t find at other places.
 It’ll make them pay attention to your emails and enhance your organisation’s growth.

-In addition to these specific samples of content writing, here are a few broad samples of content writing that you should know when you use.
+In addition to these specific samples of content writing, here are a few broad content writing examples that you should know when you use.